BirdeeHub/nixCats-nvim/README.md

 # [nixCats-nvim](https://github.com/BirdeeHub/nixCats-nvim): for the Lua-natic's neovim config on nix!

+Its a neovim plugin/package manager written in nix that allows for using a normal config directory structure without sacrificing the ability to easily pass data from nix to lua.

+It can be configured in a flake, as a derivation, or as a module, can be set up so that you can have normal lua reloading while editing, and allows you to easily output multiple configured packages that are subsets of your main config.

+Unlike nixvim, whose goal is to nixify everything neovim they can, nixCats takes the opposite approach.
+Make it as easy to interact with the normal scheme as possible while using nix to install things, and then allow some cool meta style options on top that you can make use of if desired.

+The end result ends up being very comparable if not better than using a regular neovim package manager + mason, and certainly has more overall capability to be ran in a portable way, without falling into the classic trap of trying to make a module for every plugin somebody might want to use.

+In short, it is a way to configure neovim in the normal neovim way while seeing actual benefits from nix, rather than struggling through the difficulty of "how do I get this needed info into my config without having to write it all in nix strings"

 This is a neovim configuration scheme for new and advanced nix users alike, and you will find all the normal options here and then some.

 Nix is for downloading.
 Lua is for configuring.
 To pass info from nix to lua, you must `''${interpolate a string}'';` So you need to write some lua in strings in nix.